El Uruguay a través de un siglo.

 And who do you think you are?
 Can you stop time?
 You can’t even handle the English language correctly.
 ‘That don’t impress me much.’
 Women had long lists of requirements a man should meet.
 Men also have their wishes.
 They want hot supermodels, even if they’re not rich or good-looking, but they are more likely to compromise on their demands.
 Yet, with men and women being like that, hookers have a lot of business.
 Prostitution is the oldest profession for good reason.
 I never considered visiting a prostitute.
 It would have been a disappointment anyhow, or so I figured.

 Some of my friends never found a wife.
 They would have made good husbands, much better than the jerks many women select.
 My friends weren’t particularly adventurous or glamorous.
 Every market has winners and losers, as does the market for spouses.
 Once, in a pub, an Asian woman approached me out of the blue.
 She asked me if I was willing to die for her.
-My reply was frank and prompt: ‘No.’ I wasn’t that desperate, not even close, for I had come to accept being single and had lost my appetite for putting effort into women, also because it never worked out well when I did.
+My reply was frank and prompt: ‘No.’ I wasn’t that desperate.
 And so, she moved on.
 In hindsight, the incident was yet another noteworthy coincidence.
 What was wrong with women?
 Did they think that men merely exist to please them?
 Not all women were like that, but those still on the market often were.
 And women had only brought me misery with nothing good to show for it.
-Women weren’t worth the effort.
-I had to face it.
-I was giving up on them, and apathy was setting in.
+Women weren’t worth the effort, so apathy was setting in.
+Not that I entirely gave up trying.

 A friend from my student years came over to Groningen.
 We went to a pub with a dance floor.
 A short but muscular man suddenly demanded that I leave.
 He seemed angry.
 In hindsight, I probably hit his face with my elbow while dancing, since he was close behind me, but I was unaware of it and didn’t realise there was a problem.
 I also didn’t recognise him as the pub’s bouncer, so I continued dancing.
 He then gave me a terrible beating and threw me out of the pub, severely injuring me so that I couldn’t work for two weeks.
 I filed a report with the police.
 I didn’t hear from them, so after a week, I called.